-Authorities locate man with Down Syndrome who went missing in Fort Lauderdale
+Authorities locate man with Down syndrome who went missing in Fort Lauderdale

 FORT LAUDERDALE, FLA.
-(WSVN) - Authorities located a man with Down Syndrome who went missing in Fort Lauderdale.
+(WSVN) - Authorities have located a man with Down syndrome who went missing in Fort Lauderdale.

-According to the Florida Department of Law Enforcement, 25-year-old Ihsan Hubbard was last seen along the 2600 block of East Sunrise Boulevard on Saturday.
+According to the Florida Department of Law Enforcement, 25-year-old Ihsan Hubbard had been last seen along the 2600 block of East Sunrise Boulevard on Saturday.

 Fort Lauderdale Police confirmed on Sunday around 1:28 p.m., that Hubbard had been recovered safely in Elmira, New York.